 It’s that time of year again.
 While December of each year is a festive time across the country, it is also a time to complete the items on your to-do list that oftentimes go on the back burner.
 Planning for the passing of your estate or end-of-life decisions to those you love should not be viewed as unpleasant, but rather as peaceful.
 Peace of mind is important for both the will creator and recipient.

 Ok, now that you have decided to get this task checked off of your to-do list, what’s next?
 There are three primary sets of information that need to be fettered out before the planning can begin.

-A testator (the individual who’s estate is being distributed) must first determine what his/her estate consists of.
-A checklist, that your attorney can provide, will make this task much easier and more efficient.
+A testator (the individual whose estate is being distributed) must first determine what his/her estate consists of.
+A checklist that your attorney can provide, will make this task much easier and more efficient.
 The categories of assets commonly found on an estate-planning checklist are as follows:

 1. Real property together with values and liens or mortgages;

 2. Life insurance policies with face amount and beneficiaries;

 3. Annuities with face amount and beneficiaries;